iggredible/Learn-Vim/README.md

 ## What is this about?

-*Learn Vim (the Smart Way)* is a book to learn the good parts of Vim.
+*Learn Vim (the Smart Way)* is a guide to learn the good parts of Vim.

 Follow [@learnvim](https://twitter.com/learnvim) for updates, Vim tips, etc.